All Episodes

 I might be getting the date wrong.

-Um that all happened, and then we're told, well, history sort of starts then.
+And then we're told, well, history sort of starts then.

 I mean, you see this in the jihadist rhetoric, by the way.

-They see uh Catalonia.
+They see Catalonia.

-I mean, they see I'm sorry, Andalusia, rather, not Catalonia.
+I mean, they see, I'm sorry, Andalusia rather, not Catalonia.

-They see Andalusia as span uh as Muslim territory.
+They see Andalusia as Muslim territory.

-This is of course the Iberian Peninsula and Spain.
+This is, of course, the Iberian Peninsula and Spain.

-And so the historical memory that exists in the radicalized components of the Muslim world uh is always at work in these processes, and certainly for a group like Hamas and other extremists in the area, um, that is part of what motivates them, right?
+And certainly for a group like Hamas and other extremists in the area, that is part of what motivates them, right?

 Creating, rewriting the history.